SEO for law firms:

 Technical SEO is the part most firms ignore — and it’s often the reason good content doesn’t rank.
 Your site needs to load fast, work properly on mobile, and make it easy for Google to crawl and index every important page.

 Site architecture is how your pages are organised and linked together.
-The best structure for a law firm website is practice-area silos: a main page for each area of law (e.g., /family-law/), with supporting pages underneath it (e.g., /family-law/divorce/, /family-law/child-custody/, /family-law/financial-settlements/).
+The best structure for a law firm website is usually practice-area silos: a main page for each area of law (e.g., /family-law/), with supporting pages underneath it (e.g., /family-law/divorce/, /family-law/child-custody/, /family-law/financial-settlements/).
 Each silo should be internally linked, with the main practice-area page linking down to subtopics and each subtopic linking back up.
-Google uses this structure to understand your topical depth — and rewards firms that get it right.
-Mobile-first indexing means Google predominantly uses the mobile version of your site for ranking decisions.
-If your site isn’t fully responsive or hides content on mobile, you’re being judged on an incomplete version of your pages.
+This helps Google and users understand your topical depth.
+Mobile-first indexing means Google predominantly uses the mobile version of your site for ranking decisions, so a responsive mobile experience is non-negotiable.

 How much does SEO cost for law firms?